romatallinn/sustainme/README.md

 ### Roderick de Britto Heemskerk (4961269)

 Face picture

-Qualities:
+##### Strong Points
-Perseverence
+- Perseverence
 	 Once I set my mind on something I really want, I keep at this task until I am satisfied.

-Quick learner
+- Quick learner
 	 Generally speaking I can pick up information pretty quickly.

 	This will help in a group to help

-Flaws:
+##### Weak Points
-Easily distracted
+- Easily distracted
 	 Often when I am working, pretty quickly I start messing around with whatever is on my desk.
 This stops me from working as effectively as I can.

-Dependent
+- Dependent
 	 I feel like I need the approval of others to be sure that my work is done correctly.

-Goal:
+##### Goals
 Working efficiently in a group.
 This is important to me as in general I think of myself as pretty messy and distracted.
 This generally works counterproductive within a group, and I want to tackle that problem as
 I feel I have a responsibility to do so for my group.
 And learning how to work more efficiently will also help me in the future of course.
 I will have achieved this goal at the point where I gain consistency in keeping up with deadlines.

 I will actively work on this goal, but this is the first piece of group work we have had until this point, as such I can't say what is going well.
 What can still use improvement is my focus on the task at hand.